The heart of acceptance and commitment therapy

 By attending this workshop, you will:

-- Learn to identify and connect the multiple levels of process present in ACT.
+- Learn to identify and work with the multiple levels of process present in every ACT session.

 About this workshop

-- Live role-plays to demonstrate concepts in action.
+- Live role-plays demonstrating the principles in action.

 Who will benefit from this workshop?